 The purpose of this study was to test and validate the usability of the current user interface for tVistA EHR and provide evidence of usability in the EHR.
 This study was conducted to meet the requirements for ONC 2015 Edition Health Information Technology (Health IT) Certification Criteria indicating that User Centered Design (UCD) should be conducted when developing EHR technology.
 The intended outcome of implementing User Center Design in coordination with quality system management is improved patient safety.
 To this end User Center Design identifies user tasks and goals that can then be incorporated into the EHR development to improve efficiency, effectiveness and user satisfaction.
 In order to satisfy the ONC requirement for §170.315 (g)(3) Safety-enhanced design this study was designed to test implantable device list tVistA EHR functionality.
-Data was collected to measure effectiveness, efficiency, and user satisfaction, using metrics of time on task, task completion, task deviation, user task load and user satisfaction.
+Data was collected to measure effectiveness, efficiency, and user satisfaction.
 As defined in the Safety-enhanced design test procedure the National Institute of Standards and Technology Internal Reports (NISTIR) 7742 was used as the basis of format for this final report.
 The usability testing was conducted by the vendor team with guidance from the NISTIR 7741 - NIST Guide to the Processes Approach for Improving the Usability of Electronic Health Records.